Lyros Review: The Shopify App That Fixes the SEO Problem Most Merchants…

 Weebly

-When compared to some of the other eCommerce platforms we’ve highlighted so far, Weebly is still a relatively emerging service for today’s small businesses.
+Compared with some of the other e-commerce platforms we’ve highlighted so far, Weebly is still a relatively new service for small businesses today.
 It’s best-suited for building a beginner-friendly website.

 You won’t need much time or skills to get started.
 Additionally, you can enjoy a budget-friendly solution with Weebly, thanks to its low starter prices.

-However, this platform lacks the scalability that comes with other eCommerce solutions we’ve covered so far.
+However, this platform lacks the scalability of other e-commerce solutions we’ve covered so far.
 You won’t be able to sell across multiple channels, such as Facebook or Etsy.

 Furthermore, customizing various aspects of your website, such as the checkout page, becomes harder.